-Alex Giampapa began performing stand-up at the age of 19 and soon became a mainstay in the Boston Comedy Scene.
-He's shared the stage with industry heavyweights such as Bill Burr and Gary Gulman and has opened for Adam Devine and Erik Griffin of Workaholics fame.
-He's competed in The World Series of Comedy, was a 3x finalist in The Beantown Comedy Riots, and has been featured in The Salem Comedy Festival, The Motor City Comedy Festival (Detroit, MI) as well as The Mutiny Radio Comedy Festival (San Francisco, CA).
+Described as "the nicest negative guy you'll ever meet," Alex Giampapa began performing stand-up at the age of 19 and soon became a mainstay in the Boston Comedy Scene.
+He's shared the stage with industry heavyweights such as Bill Burr, Hannibal Buress, and Gary Gulman as well as opening for Adam Devine and Erik Griffin of Workaholics fame.
+A 2018 selection for both the Big Pine Comedy Festival in Flagstaff, AZ and The Boston Comedy Festival, he's also competed in The World Series of Comedy, was a 3x finalist in The Beantown Comedy Riots, and has been featured in The Salem Comedy Festival, The Motor City Comedy Festival (Detroit, MI) and The Mutiny Radio Comedy Festival (San Francisco, CA)

 Alex produces too: after producing The Comedy Zoo @ UMass Amherst in college, Alex went on to create Comedy Party (Comedy-Party.com) with co-producers Ben Quick and Dennis Casey.
-Comedy Party currently produces 5 different shows all around the Boston area.
-Alex has also hosted benefit shows, recently raising over 2k for The Michael & Curtis Crocker Scholarship Memorial Fund.
+Comedy Party currently produces 5 popular shows all around the Boston area.
+Alex has also run numerous benefits, recently raising over 2k for The Michael & Curtis Crocker Scholarship Memorial Fund.

-Giampapa's comedy makes him a popular choice as both a host and a closer, with a classic stand-up style blended with a fresh perspective.
-Described as "unique but relateable", Alex's personal and honest approach allows him to reach audiences of all ages and backgrounds.
+Giampapa's comedy makes him a popular choice as both a host and a closer, with a classically written jokes coupled with a young and fresh perspective.
+Called "unique but relateable", Alex's edgy yet upbeat demeanor has made him a favorite of audiences aged 0-99.

-Alex also writes: he was the long-time author of a popular comedy blog, The G-Spot and has written various web series and screenplays including The Lemonade Stand & Blunt Cruise.
+As a writer, he was also the long-time author of a comedy blog, The G-Spot and has written various web series and screenplays including The Lemonade Stand & Blunt Cruise.
 While In Los Angeles, Alex wrote and performed Bane of the Party, a sketch for Brova Comedy.

 To book Alex as a comedian, producer, writer, actor or anything else simply contact email@example.com.